What is the Cello?

 - It's fun to play cello in an orchestra, but it also sounds good solo and in string duets, trios, quartets, and other ensembles.

-- Cello blends well with almost all
+- Cello blends well with almost all other instruments.

 - Cello has been featured in popular songs by Aerosmith, the Beatles, Cher, Smashing Pumpkins, Nirvana and lots more.